maybe-william/LeveledLoot/README.md

 # Leveled Loot

-A minecraft mod that increases the loot you get from ore blocks as you gain levels.
+A minecraft mod that increases the loot you get from ore blocks and entities as you gain levels.

 ## Getting Started